 • Social & Ethical factors

-5. Looking Ahead: Empowering Youth in Policy
+Looking Ahead: Empowering Early- and Mid-Career researchers in Policy

-The intensive week wrapped up with a meeting of YASAS (Young Academies Science Advice Structure).
+The week wrapped up with a meeting of YASAS (Young Academies Science Advice Structure).
 Discussions focused on the future of science communication and advisory roles, specifically on how the next generation of early-career researchers can be better recognised, encouraged, and rewarded for their contributions to European science-for-policy frameworks.

 Many thanks to the Polish Young Academy and the Polish Academy of Sciences for hosting these great events at the Staszic Palace and Copernicus Science Centre in Warsaw!